-Next we decide to take a break from the heat and head for the mountains with rikshas and local busses.
+Next we decide to take a break from the heat and head for the mountains with rikshas and local buses.
 It takes almost one day to get to Kumili.
 Tea and pepper plantations and small towns along the road.
 The old bus groans and moans on the small roads uphill, yet it does the trick.
-We get nice rooms in a small new hotel, who's owner proudly shows us his pepper and kakao plants and his solar quipment in the roof.
+We get nice rooms in a small new hotel, who's owner proudly shows us his pepper and cacao plants and his solar equipment in the roof.